Pragmatist's Guide to Silver and Gold Investing(And why it should not be seen as an "investment")

 - how silver and gold may cause more harm than good on a seemingly “fool-proof” wealth portfolio

 Guide to Silver and Gold for the Pragmatic and… the Sceptics?

 This guide is comprehensive enough to give you the confidence needed to get yourself started, and more importantly, simple enough to cover the critical basics.

-What I hope, above all, is to correct certain misconceptions about gold and silver which have built up due to inaccuracies, false assumptions, and worse yet, false promise and expectations.
-Because I feel that there are just too many of it.
+What I hope, above all, is to correct certain misconceptions about gold and silver which have built up due to inaccuracies, false assumptions, or worse yet, false promise and expectations.
+I feel that there are just too many of it.

 So, here it is; Silver Coins Singapore’s pragmatic and practical guide to gold and silver.

 Click on the topic you wish to explore and we’ll take you there.